segment-boneyard/nightmare/Readme.md

 Returns whether the selector exists or not on the page.

 #### .visible(selector)
-Returns whether the selector is visible or not
+Returns whether the selector is visible or not.

 #### .on(event, callback)
-Capture page events with the callback.
+Captures page events with the callback.
 You have to call `.on()` before calling `.goto()`.
 Supported events are [documented here](http://electron.atom.io/docs/api/web-contents/#class-webcontents).

 ##### Additional "page" events